How Does Leverage Trading Affect Profit?

 Factors affecting profitability in leverage trading

-The two key factors to consider that can significantly increase profitability are market volatility and the chosen leverage ratio.
+The two key factors to consider that can significantly increase profitability are market volatility and the chosen ratio.

-A slow and dull market does very little for your P&L because at the end of the day if the market doesn’t move, your profit won’t either.
+A slow and dull market does very little for your P&L because at the end of the day, if the market doesn’t move, your profit won’t either.

 Let’s assume you trade stocks with leverage and your account balance is $1000.